Starting your search for a property can be filled with excitement when you realise the prospect of owning your first home could soon become a reality.

 It’s essential you’re able to make the time for viewings – especially if an ideal property comes on to the market and you need to act quickly.

-As flexible working is becoming increasingly more commonplace recently, let your employer know you’re looking to buy a property and see if arrangements can be made for you to attend viewings as and when needed.
+As flexible working is becoming increasingly more common, let your employer know you’re looking to buy a property and see if arrangements can be made for you to attend viewings as and when needed.

 I understand this may not be an option for everyone, but make sure you’re trying to keep as much time free as possible to attend viewings when you need to!